alekseibykov/restaurant-menu-app/README.md

 # restaurant-menu-app
-from udacity courses: Full Stack Foundations and Authentication & Authorization: OAuth__ vagrant and virtual box are needed to launch this
+from udacity courses: Full Stack Foundations and Authentication & Authorization: OAuth<br />
+vagrant and virtual box are needed to launch this